Navigating Estate & Tax Planning in 2021

 Funds transferred to GRATs are not considered taxable gifts, and earnings arising from these assets can pass to family members tax free.
 Short-term GRATS (so-called “Walton GRATs”) have been found to be a particularly effective tax planning strategy.

 The Sanders proposal would impose a minimum 10-year term on any GRAT.
 It would also require that a portion of the initial funding be considered a gift for tax purposes: As written, the lesser of 1) 25% of the fair market value, or 2) $500,000.

 Defective Grantor Trusts offer income and gift tax benefits because the trust is both exempt from federal estate taxes and considered owned by the grantor for income tax purposes.
 Grantors can take advantage of multiple techniques to exchange or sell trust assets all on an income tax-free basis.

-The proposed bill would, in effect, require that all Defective Grantor Trusts be fully funded before this bill passes.
+The proposed bill would, in effect, require Defective Grantor Trusts be fully funded before this bill passes.
 If not and the trust was created, funded, or transacted with after the new law was enacted, the death of the Grantor would trigger a taxable event.

 Your Financial Legacy Blueprint

 Your ability to direct, protect, and preserve your financial legacy depends on having a comprehensive estate and asset management plan in place.
 During the Financial Legacy Review we will begin to outline your Financial Legacy Blueprint by considering these six key areas.